oatlog/oatlog/doc/extended_abstract/main.typ

 #heading(numbering: none, [Abstract])

 We introduce oatlog, an e-graph engine implementing the egglog language.
 Oatlog is intended for equality saturation (EqSat) and is implemented as a relational database using semi-naive evaluation.
 Concretely, oatlog is a Rust procedural macro that embeds EqSat theories into applications.
-We find that its ahead-of-time compilation of theories is a key asset, simplifying debugging and prototyping and improving our ability to practice performance engineering.
+We find that its ahead-of-time compilation of theories is a key asset, simplifying debugging and prototyping while being more amendable to performance engineering.
 Additionally, the ahead-of-time architecture naturally lends itself to relation and whole-ruleset optimization.
 Our experiments show that oatlog is faster than egglog for small e-graphs of up to about $10^5$ e-nodes.

 = Introduction